-The financial commitment of transfer of short-term loans with Taipei Fubon Bank the current year (after the first transfer, the following financial ratios must be maintained:)
+The financial commitment of transfer of short-term loans with Taipei Fubon Bank of 2020 (after the first transfer, the following financial ratios must be maintained) as followed:

-- A. A minimum current ratio of 100%

-- B. A maximum financial debt ratio of 70%

-- C. A minimum of 5 times of the Times Interest Earned
+- A. The current ratio is not less than 100% - B. The financial debt ratio is not higher than 70% - C. The Times Interest Earned is not less than 5 times

-The above financial commitment ratio is calculated based on the annual and semi-annual consolidated financial statements audited/reviewed by the auditors semi-annually.
+The above financial commitment ratio is calculated based on the annual and semi-annual consolidated financial statements audited/reviewed by the CPA once every six months.
 If the financial ratio limit has not been improved after two consecutive periods, the credit lines will be examined again.
+The Group's short-term borrowings were not pledged.

-(15) Provisions
+(14) Provisions